movu/tpf-loader/README.md

 ## run development server
     $ cd development
     $ node our_server.js
-You can edit widget file and testit on localhost:3002/swisscom
+You can edit widget file and testit on localhost:3002/autoinit

+## Options
+  data-autoinit="true"
+  data-customer-id="customer id"